md-zaman/docker-learning/mosh-notes.md

 1. What is Docker? \
-A: Docker is a platform for running, building and shipping application.
+A: Docker is a platform for `running`, `building` and `shipping` application.

-2. Why an applications works on your machine but doesn't elsewhere/ Need for Docker?
+2. Why an applications works on your machine but doesn't elsewhere/ Need for Docker? \
 A:  a.
 Missing one or more files
     b.
 Software version mismatch.
 The software which it's dependent on is of different version.
     c.
 Different configuration settings.

-3. How does docker do?
+3. How does docker do? \
 a: With docker we package the application with all that it needs and run it anywhere.

-4. Container vs Virtual machine
+4. Container vs Virtual machine \
 A:  `Container`- An isolated environment for running an app.
     `Virtual machine`- An abstraction of a machine (physical hardware).
     (Add more from hand written notes from Abhishek Veeramalla)

-5. Problems with virtual machine?
+5. Problems with virtual machine? \
 A:  a.
-Each virtual machine needs a full-blown OS
+Each virtual machine needs a ~full-blown OS~
-    b.
-Slow to start
+    b. `Slow` to start
-    c.
-Resource intensive
+    c. `Resource` intensive

-6. Containers
+6. Containers \
 A:  a.
 Allow multiple apps in isolation
     b.
 Are lightweight
     c.
 Use OS of the host
     d.
 Starts quickly
     d.
 Needs less hardware resources

-7. Docker Archtecture
+7. Docker Archtecture \
 A: Docker works on client server architecture.
-The client is connected and
-    talks to the server component by Rest API and the server is known as "Docker Engine"/ Docker Daemon.
-    Docker Daemon sits in the background and takes care of building and running containers.
+The client is connected and talks to the server component by Rest API and the server is known as `Docker Engine/ Docker Daemon`.Docker Daemon sits in the background and takes care of building and running containers.
     Container don't use full-blown OS.
 Instead, all the containers of the host share the OS.
 Infact, all containers share the kernel of the host.

-8. Kernel
+8. Kernel \
 A: A kernel manages the application and hardware resources.

     Explaination: